FraidOfWater/Simple-Image-Sorter/README.md

 2. Install Dependencies: Use pip to install the required dependencies:

        pip install pyvips tkinter-tooltip pillow pyinstaller
+         or if you built yourself from the latest source (mp4, webm animation and audio support) "pip install pyvips tkinter-tooltip pillow pyinstaller opencv-python audioop-lts imageio imageio[ffmpeg] pydub pygame simpleaudio"

-3. Required DLLs: Obtain the following DLLs from a compiled copy in the _internal folder:
+4. Required DLLs: Obtain the following DLLs from a compiled copy in the _internal folder:

        libglib-2.0
        libgobject-2.0